accidentalrebel/emacs-slack-cli/README.md

 ## Usage ##
 Here are the available functions:

-`slack-cli-listen` - Connects to a channel and waits for messages
+  * `slack-cli-listen` - Connects to a channel and waits for messages

-`slack-cli-send` - Allows sending of a message to a specific channel
+  * `slack-cli-send` - Allows sending of a message to a specific channel

-`slack-cli-retrieve` - Retrieves a certain amount of messages from a specific channel
+  * `slack-cli-retrieve` - Retrieves a certain amount of messages from a specific channel

+Here are the default keybindings:

+  * Press `r` while on a slack-cli buffer to send a reply to the current channel
+  * Press `g` while on a slack-cli buffer to retrieve and refresh the latest messages

 ## Contributions ##